google/open-location-code/docs/specification.md

 ## Encoding

-Code digits and ordering do not change in RTL languages.
+Code digits and ordering do not change in right-to-left (RTL) languages.

 The latitude number must be clipped to be in the range -90 to 90.